jpaulm/drawfbp/README.md

 #### Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

-Latest release is v2.16.1, which is on Maven Central, but a bug has been found in the Compile function.
+Latest release is v2.16.1, which is on Maven Central, but a bug has been found in the Compile function - in the case where the program being compiled is in the 'src' folder for the project.
 A fix will be posted shortly, which will be Release v2.16.2.

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.